 Fairway Independent Mortgage Corporation overview

-Fairway Independent Mortgage Corporation is one of the top mortgage lenders in the U.S. in terms of loan volume, funding more than $65 billion in mortgages in 2020 alone.
+Fairway Independent Mortgage Corporation is one of the top mortgage lenders in the U.S. in terms of loan volume.
 The lender’s loan products are available to borrowers nationwide, and it has branch locations in 48 states (not Alaska or West Virginia) and Washington, D.C.
-Its loan options include conventional and government loans, refinancing, and physician loans for doctors and other medical professionals.
+Its loan options include conventional and government loans, refinancing and physician loans for doctors and other medical professionals.
 The lender currently maintains dual headquarters in Madison, Wisconsin, and Carrollton, Texas, and was founded in 1996.

 Borrowers looking to work with a major national lender or for a convenient app experience